 The South Australian Government has committed to a Common Internet Site for Government (CISfG) – www.sa.gov.au.
 The site has been developed to make SA Government services and information much easier for the community to access by providing a single-entry point for the community to access core government services and information.

 A number of government agencies maintain their own websites outside of sa.gov.au.
 As a critical piece of communication and brand infrastructure, your corporate website is an important platform and should be regularly reviewed.

-Websites that sit outside sa.gov.au should have prior approval and will need to comply with guidelines and policies issued by the Office for Digital Government to ensure consistency across government.
+Websites that sit outside sa.gov.au should have prior approval and will need to comply with guidelines and policies issued by the Office for Customer, ICT and Digital Transformation to ensure consistency across government.

 If you are creating a new campaign website or making changes to an existing campaign website, you will need to seek approval through the PCAG process.